 Conservative cleric Ebrahim Raisi, born in 1960, has largely avoided the limelight in his decades-long career as a government official, although in recent years there has been a concerted campaign to boost his public profile.
 Like Supreme Leader Khamenei, Raisi hails from the city of Mashhad, and his extensive political and familial connections to Khamenei and his inner circle are the key to understanding his rise to prominence.
 Many analysts judge that Khamenei is grooming Raisi as his designated successor.

-Raisi first encountered Khamenei as a young seminarian in the holy city of Qom at the time of the 1979 Islamic Revolution.
-Raisi was among 70 students selected for a crash course in governance, where Khamenei was one of his teachers.
-Raisi began his career as a prosecutor at age 20 and although he lacked a brilliant legal mind, he rose through the ranks of the judiciary by demonstrating loyalty to Iran's revolutionary principles and a willingness to sentence dissidents and political prisoners to death.
+Raisi first encountered Khamenei as a young clerical student in the holy city of Qom at the time of the 1979 Islamic Revolution.
+Raisi took part in an elite program, which featured courses in Islamic governance, and Khamenei was one of his teachers.
+Raisi began his career as a prosecutor at age 20, and rose through the ranks of the judiciary by demonstrating loyalty to Iran's revolutionary principles and a willingness to sentence dissidents and political prisoners to death.
 Most notably, in 1988, he was a member of a four-man panel that sentenced thousands of dissidents and leftists to death.
 Raisi went on to become deputy chief of the judiciary under Sadegh Larijani and then attorney-general from 2014-16.
 Attorney-general is an important post in the Islamic Republic—multiple former intelligence ministers have held the post after serving at the helm of the intelligence ministry.

 Raisi is married to the daughter of Ayatollah Alam al-Hoda, a reactionary cleric also from Mashhad who has been a key Khamenei ally since he became supreme leader.
 Raisi also counts Khamenei's son, Mojtaba, as a prominent backer.
 These family connections have cemented Khamenei's trust in Raisi and boosted him throughout his career, particularly in the last year.